ffenix113/goquery/README.md

 pilot, err := models.Pilots(models.PilotWhere.Name.EQ("Tim")).One(ctx, db)
 ```

-Above example are closer to .NET implementation, but they are still not
+Above example are somewhat closer to direct implementation, but they are still not
 real query generation from function definition.

 If only there was a way to transform in .NET